siyinghan/Notes/Interviewing and Resume Writing in English (Coursera Specialization)/2-3 Writing Summary Sections.md

 Here is an example of a summary section from a resume for **a senior marketing professional**.

-> Creative and business-savvy marketing and communications professional with 10 years of progressive

-`Creative and business-savvy marketing and communications professional with 10 years of progressive
+> Creative and business-savvy marketing and communications professional with 10 years of progressive experience across a broad range of marketing functions and diverse industry segments.
+Proven ability to combine vision, creativity, and strong business acumen with well-developed project management and leadership qualities to support go-to-market efforts, product launches, and branding-rebranding initiatives, positioning companies and products for success. **Areas of expertise include:**

 <img src='https://github.com/siyinghan/Notes/raw/master/Interviewing%20and%20Resume%20Writing%20in%20English%20(Coursera%20Specialization)/Image/008.png' width=600px />